 I know it can be difficult to figure out where you would best fit in to the workforce when you need to rule out so many different environments to keep yourself sane, so let’s be thankful that there is such a eclectic variety of jobs out there, and some of them may actually fit very well.

-Good luck, HSPs, in your search for the “job you need”, the “job you want”, or the “the perfect job”.
-No matter what you’re looking for, I hope my suggestions sparked something in you.
+Good luck, HSPs, in your search for the right career fit for you.
+No matter what job you’re looking for, I hope my suggestions sparked something in you.
 A spark can lead to so much more!

 There are way more jobs for HSPs than what’s listed here, so if you have an idea or are an HSP happy in your current job, please comment below!